saveourtool/diktat/README.md

 ## <a name="config"></a> Customizations via `diktat-analysis.yml`

-In KTlint, rules can be configured via `.editorconfig`, but this does not give a chance to customize or enable/disable each and every rule independently.
-That is why we have supported `diktat-analysis.yml` that can be easily changed and help in customization of your own rule set.
+In Diktat we have supported `diktat-analysis.yml` that can be easily changed and help in customization of your own rule set.
 It has simple fields:
 `name` — name of the rule,